Harold Thimbleby

 H. Thimbleby, “Low tech LaTeX”, Proceedings Computers & Writing, M. Sharples (editor), vol. IV, pp. 124–130, Brighton (1991).

-2. Writing, editing & publishing — Presentations, exhibitions, debates, workshops
+2. Writing, editing & publishing — Invited presentations, exhibitions, debates, workshops

 H. Thimbleby, “Systematic Web Authoring”, The Missing Link: Hypermedia Usability Research & The Web, Open University (1996).

-H. Thimbleby & M. A. Addison, “Hyperdoc Demonstration”, BCS Conference on People and Computers, HCI’94 Demonstration Session (1994).
+M. A. Addison & H. Thimbleby, “Hyperdoc Demonstration”, BCS Conference on People and Computers, HCI’94 Demonstration Session (1994).

 H. Thimbleby, “Author’s Cross Referencing”, BCS Software Engineering Specialist Group, Manchester (1988).